tiiuae/ghaf/docs/src/ref_impl/installer.md

 In addition to the live USB image that Ghaf provides it is also possible to install Ghaf.
 This can either be achieved by downloading the desired image or by building it as described below.

 Currently, only x86_64-linux systems are supported by the standalone installer.

-So to build e.g. the debug image for the Lenovo x1 follow the following steps
+To build, for example, the debug image for the Lenovo x1, use the following command:

 ```sh
 nix build .#lenovo-x1-carbon-gen11-debug-installer